 NB: This is an article from Sojern

 In this blog series, we’ll take a look at the data in order to aid travel marketers in their assessment of this worldwide event.
-They can use these trends to inform their marketing strategies during this period and be prepared for the recovery once the situation stabilises.
+They can use these trends to inform their marketing strategies during this period, as the industry stabilises.

-These insights are based on data collected on the 18th May, 2020.
+These insights are based on data collected on the 15th June, 2020.
 We will be reviewing our data on a weekly basis in order to provide a regular view of trends and patterns in consumer behaviour.
-Sojern’s insights are based on over 350 million traveller profiles and billions of travel intent signals, however it does not capture one hundred percent of the travel market.
+Our insights are based on over 350 million traveller profiles and billions of travel intent signals, however it does not capture one hundred percent of the travel market.

 Global Flight Searches to Key European Markets